cn0047/stash/ed/os.linux/README.md

 Linux kernel generates entropy from keyboard timings, mouse movements, and else into `/dev/random, /dev/urandom`.

+The `SysV init` is a standard process used by Red Hat Linux to control which software the init command launches or shuts off on a given runlevel.

 ````sh
 /dev/null                               # stream, hide output
 /dev/random                             # random data for entropy